 7. The best players don’t make the best managers – despite their recent stellar coaching successes, neither of the head coaches for the Super Bowl ever played professional football.
 This is because the skill sets between a player and a manager are so different.
 Corporations should learn the same lesson in that it’s not always wise to promote the best-performing employee into a management job because once again, the skill sets are so dramatically different between someone who “can do” and someone who can lead.

 8. Manage talent to develop a competitive advantage – rather than just looking at your own internal needs, you must counter the talent at your primary competitors if you expect to develop a competitive advantage.
 For example, Seattle recruited talent specifically in order to counter the strength areas of other teams that it would have to beat to get to the Super Bowl.
 Notably defensive back Richard Sherman and others were in part selected specifically to help counter the powerful offense of its chief competition, the San Francisco 49ers.
 Marshawn Lynch was hired to keep competitor teams from overly focusing on the passing game.
-During the regular season but especially during the playoffs, team managers conduct side-by-side analysis in order to identify and develop matchups which provide their team with a winning edge over their competitor’s.
+During the regular season but especially during the playoffs, team managers conduct side-by-side analysis in order to identify and develop matchups that provide their team with a winning edge over their competitors.
 The plays of competitors are also analyzed to a painful degree in order to identify weaknesses that your team can exploit.
 Every team develops and modifies its plays in order to take advantage of the head-to-head player matchups where you have a higher probability of coming out with a big play result.
 Teams consciously avoid trading or losing key players to teams that they frequently compete against because that could lessen their chances of winning against that competition.
 Corporate recruiting managers need to develop the same competitive advantage mentality and periodically chart areas where talent management actions can give a firm a significant competitive advantage over your direct competitors.
 Unfortunately, hiring and developing talent on a head-to-head basis to counter the talent at your competitors is a practice that has yet to be adopted by most corporations.